 That’s customer service done right.
 You can see how Anna has created a platform that allows her to get people to contact her.
 You can also see why this is such an easy system to use: it’s friendly, inviting and engaging in equal measure.

 That’s just about everything you need to know about creating a stellar customer service process.
-If you didn’t know, this was Block #4 in a series of 23 posts on how to build a successful Brand from the ground up.

 Done right, good customer service will help you move towards generating a passive income.
 It will build your authority out there in the marketplace, and over time it will help you leave your legacy.
 So, if you build a business that is really awesome, it becomes a future asset – maybe even a family asset.